intel/rmd-operator/README.md

 The RmdConfig spec consists of:
 -   `rmdImage`: This is the name/tag given to the RMD container image that will be deployed in a DaemonSet by the operator.
 -   `rmdNodeSelector`: This is a key/value map used for defining a list of node labels that a node must satisfy in order for RMD to be deployed on it.
 If no `rmdNodeSelector` is defined, the default value is set to the single feature label for RDT L3 CAT (`"feature.node.kubernetes.io/cpu-rdt.RDTL3CA": "true"`).
--   `deployNodeAgent`: This is a boolean flag that tell the operator whether or not to deploy the node agent along with the RMD pod.
+-   `deployNodeAgent`: This is a boolean flag that tells the operator whether or not to deploy the node agent along with the RMD pod.
 The node agent is only necessary for requesting RDT features via the pod spec.
 This approach is experimental and as such, is disabled by default.

 The RmdConfig status represents the nodes which match the `rmdNodeSelector` and have RMD deployed.